 If you don’t know how to get start with backlinks, here’s a simple backlinks guide.

-SEO for HVAC Contractors is all about building value for your business online.
+SEO for plumbers is all about building value for your business online.

 It has everything to do with your and your targeted customers’ location.
 If someone close to you searches for an HVAC business, your optimized Google My Business listing will help the customer find you.